Smith machine: 3D Smith machine

 A conventional Smith machine has one degree of freedom – the bar can move up and down in a straight line along a vertical track.
 (Rolling the bar is also typically used to activate the safety locks.)
 Some variant designs allow an additional degree of freedom – forward and back – while still keeping the bar from rotating or moving side to side.
 These machines are sometimes called "3D Smith machines" or "Jones Smith machines".

 A few designs, such as Shermworks' "Free Spotter" or TuffStuff's "XPT Training System", permit almost all degrees of freedom while still incorporating user-activated safety catches (as opposed to the passive, pre-set safeties of a power rack).

+Manufacturer-specific variants

+Some manufacturers market “Smith”-labelled machines that depart from the classic fixed vertical bar.
+Italian manufacturer Panatta sells the Power Smith Dual System, in which two independent carriages travel on linear guides and are used with an adjustable bench to perform flat or decline chest-press patterns; a related Power Smith Dual System Upper version is configured for incline and shoulder-press movements.
+Trade material describes a convergent path of motion and hand-operated safety hooks on each carriage.

+In the UK, JAWS markets a “Smith row” apparatus that constrains a rowing motion on linear guides and can be set up for bilateral or iso-lateral use.
+The design is registered with the UK Intellectual Property Office as UK Registered Design No. 6451381.

+These designs combine elements of plate-loaded lever machines with guided rails, and their classification as “Smith machines” varies by vendor.

 Origin and history

 The Smith machine was invented by American Jack LaLanne, who rigged up a sliding apparatus in his gym in the 1950s.
 It was spotted by Rudy Smith, who commissioned Paul Martin to improve it.
 Smith then installed the modified model in a gym he was managing at the time, Vic Tanny's gym in Los Angeles.
 By the end of the 1950s, Rudy Smith was an executive in Tanny's chain of gyms, and the Smith machine was being manufactured and sold more widely.